Wildhoney/Paramo/README.md

 ## Getting Started

-`Paramo` takes the very useful [https://github.com/sindresorhus/query-string](`query-string`) library and applies the concept of types as an added layer.
+`Paramo` takes the very useful [query-string]() library and applies the concept of types as an added layer.
 Although `query-string` provides some typecasting of values, it's far from ideal.
 Using the example below we can setup a type system to transform URL parameters back and forth between string representations.

 ```javascript
 import { create, type } from 'paramo';